 For any questions on the RRG Competition, please contact us at email@example.com.

 For more information about other Compute Canada Resource Allocation Competitions, please see our main Resource Allocation Competitions page

 Feel free to also contact your regional support team:

-The evaluation criteria for RRG applications are divided into two categories: Quality of the Proposal and Quality of the Applicant(s).
-Considerations in each area are as follows:
+The evaluation criteria for RRG applications are divided into two categories: Merit of the Proposal and Quality of the Team.

 Merit of the Proposal (60%)

 Considerations for the evaluation of the Merit of the Proposal include:

 - The research problem is clearly presented.